AlexanderLabWHOI/EukHeist/README.md

 ### 2.3 Generate an *Assembly group* file

 The first column, 'ASSEMBLY_GROUPING' lists the unique names for each group specified from the sample list file.
 The second column lists the sample IDs (in this example, the accession numbers), that are associated with the ASSEMBLY_GROUPING.
 These sample IDs are collapsed with commas.
+This file should match your list of samples above (so if you have one sample per assembly group, every sample list in this file should have only one sample and should not be separated by commas.

 ```
 ASSEMBLY_GROUPING       SAMPLE_LIST